 - Add the soaked water kept aside to the puree and make a thick paste.

-- Put dates in a small bowl and let it sit for 30 minutes after covering them with warm water.
+- Put dates in a small bowl and let them sit for 30 minutes after covering them with warm water.

 - Drain the water after the dates have soaked